ThePhD/ThePhD.github.io/_posts/2018-04-16-new logo sol.markdown

 Thanks to Hipony (Alexandr Timofeev) and kyzo (Alexander Scigajlo) from the C++ Slack for helping me get this just right!

-For posterity, here's the old, ugly version:
+For posterity, here's the older version:

 ![this older, uglier version](/assets/img/2018-04-16/old sol.png)

+It still looks clean, but... well, I really like the newer version!